winnergetsyou/winnergetsyou/README.md

-- 👋 Hi, I’m @winnergetsyou
+- 👋 Hi, I’m ajith
-- 👀 I’m interested in robotics embedded systems and ROS
+- 👀 I’m interested in robotics, embedded systems and ROS
-- 🌱 I’m currently learning ROS ARDUINO INTEGRATION
+- 🌱 I’m self-employed
 - 💞️ I’m looking to collaborate on Robotics projects
 - 📫 How to reach me ...